 Stephen is a Partner in a Firm of Solicitors based in Blyth, having been educated in Blyth, and was one of the Founders of Blyth Star Enterprises almost 30 years ago.
 He seeks to bring to the company the benefit of his local knowledge and business experience.

 Bill has had a long and successful career in probation, wider criminal justice and social policy, and has delivered numerous local, national and international projects on behalf of the Ministry of Justice.
 He has already brought his exceptional eye for detail and ability to give sound advice on governance and audit to Blyth Star.
-Bill says in all of his roles he strives to make a real difference to the lives of those who rely on our services.
+In all of his roles, Bill strives to make a real difference to the lives of those who rely on our services.
 All of his efforts are underpinned by a commitment to valuing diversity and creating an inclusive environment where all can thrive.
-He also still calls a spade a shovel!

-Terri has 38 years experience working in Local Authority Adult Services, including Day and Residential Care, Service Manager and Team manager for a team of social workers providing services to people living in their own home in the community.
-During her work experience she has worked with numerous service user groups including people with learning difficulties, people with mental health issues and older people.
+Terri has 38 years’ experience working in Local Authority Adult Services, including Day and Residential Care, Service Manager and Team manager for a team of social workers providing services to people living in their own home in the community.
+During her career, she has worked with numerous service user groups including people with learning difficulties, people with mental health issues and older people.
 Her working experience and knowledge base were gained in both the direct provision and commissioning of services.

 Senior Management team